 5. Be the healthiest party planner in your family (or your office).

-The holidays might look different this year, but don’t let that interfere with your focus around healthy eating.
+Don’t let the holidays interfere with your focus around healthy eating.
 If your plans include gatherings, volunteer to provide some menu options that include more whole foods and fewer processed carbohydrates.
 Plan on bringing one of the main dishes to ensure everyone — including you — has a healthy, filling food option.

 If you’re staying home and celebrating by preparing a healthy meal for yourself or your intermediate family, consider making a healthy holiday charcuterie board.
 You’ll save the time (and money) of cooking a big meal, but can enjoy the fun and variety of snackable foods like cheeses, cured meats, veggies, olives, and dips and spreads.